SamHjelmfelt/Ember/README.md

 Ambari2.2
 ===========
 Dockerfiles and scripts for setting up an HDP cluster using Ambari 2.2.
 This setup uses Ambari Blueprints to automatically bootstrap the installation of an HDP 2.3.0.0 cluster.
+THIS VERSION OF THE DOCKER ENVIRONMENTS DOES NOT USE A LOCAL REPO - JUST FYI.

 Note: the scripts provided are currently designed to be executed on a Hortonworks Base classroom VM.
 Some modifications to host name and other details will be needed to run in a different environment.